kemsky/stream/README.md

 it is the only difference between Array and Stream APIs.

 ## Fold, foldLeft, foldRight methods

+Javascript array has `reduce` method which is similar.
 ```as3
 var sum2:Number = $(0, 1, 2, 3, 4).foldRight(function (prev:Number, current:Number):Number
 {